Azure/azure-quickstart-templates/safewalk2-platform/README.md

 ```

 After copy is finished, please refresh your container and find the copied VHD files.
-Selecting one of the images will open the blob properties and show you a URL that points to the image that was uploaded.

 A different option is to download the images to your local drive from:
 <a href="https://safewalk2.blob.core.windows.net/images/Safewalk.vhd">Safewalk VHD image</a>